jovanovskajovana/gatsby-starter-styled-components/README.md

 gatsby new your-project-name https://github.com/jovanovskajovana/gatsby-starter-styled-components.git
 ```

 > Create new poject from this starter.
-Don't forget to name it as you wish, navigate to that directory, run `npm run dev` and start the development mode available at http://localhost:8000.
+Remember to name it as you wish, navigate to that directory, run `npm run dev` and start the development mode available at http://localhost:8000.

 ## 🧐 Dive deeper